I was so impressed we took over RainOff when the last owners wanted to sell up.

 We all know that waterproof is a pretty rubber (forgive the pun) concept in motorcycle products.
 I think it often has a lot to do with how the products are used.
 In our testing this was the case with Rain-Off overgloves.

-I have used them a number of time since and they really do keep my hands dry and warmer.
+I have used them for 10 years now and they really do keep my hands dry and warmer.
 I found no real effects on my ability to operate the bike's controls, I got used to them very quickly, they made heated grips work better too.
 I am constantly amazed that my hands are warmer with my daily gloves and Rain-Offs than with heavy winter gloves... and I have more 'feel'.

 100% waterproof.
 Welded seams make these overgloves 100% waterproof.
 They simply can't leak when you wear them inside your jacket sleeve!